ck37/hpc-savio-xsede/README.md

 mv -f sshfs-static.orig sshfs-static
 ```

 You can then use MacFusion's GUI to mount your Savio directory to your mac using ssh.
-This makes it easy to operate on remote files as though they are on your computer.
+This makes it easy to operate on remote files as though they are on your computer, e.g. opening R scripts in RStudio to edit.
 Make sure to use "dtn.brc.berkeley.edu" as the host rather than "hpc.brc.berkeley.edu", as DTN is intended for remote mount operations and HPC won't allow it.